Roma

 Income levels align closely with national averages, indicating typical economic conditions for Australian communities according to AreaSearch analysis

-The median income among taxpayers in the Roma SA2 area was $57,222 during financial year 2023.
-The average income stood at $65,642 for the same period.
-These figures compare to national averages of $53,146 and $66,593 respectively.
-Based on a Wage Price Index growth rate of 9.91% since financial year 2023, estimated median income would be approximately $62,893 as of September 2025, with average income projected to reach around $72,147 by that date.
-According to Census data from 2021, personal income ranks at the 74th percentile ($957 weekly), while household income sits at the 47th percentile.
-The majority of locals (36.6%, or 2,633 people) fall into the $1,500 - $2,999 earnings bracket, which is similar to the metropolitan region where 31.7% of residents occupy this category.
-After accounting for housing costs, residents retain 88.3% of their income.
+The Roma SA2's income level is slightly lower than average on a national basis according to the latest ATO data aggregated by AreaSearch for FY-23.
+The Roma SA2's median income among taxpayers is $57,222 and the average income stands at $65,642, which compares to figures for Regional Qld's of $53,146 and $66,593 respectively.
+Based on Wage Price Index growth of 9.91% since FY-23, current estimates would be approximately $62,893 (median) and $72,147 (average) as of September 2025.
+Census 2021 income data shows personal income ranks at the 74th percentile ($957 weekly), while household income sits at the 47th percentile.
+The earnings profile shows the predominant cohort spans 36.6% of locals (2,633 people) in the $1,500 - 2,999 category, mirroring the metropolitan region where 31.7% occupy this bracket.
+After housing costs, residents retain 88.3% of income, reflecting strong purchasing power.

 Frequently Asked Questions - Income